Umicore - Transparency notification by Bank of America

 - Date on which the threshold is crossed: June 28th 2022

-- Threshold of direct voting rights + equivalent financial instruments crossed upwards: 5%
+- Threshold of direct voting rights + equivalent financial instruments crossed downwards: 3%

 - Notification by: Bank of America